 Is There VAT on Train Travel?
-Everything You Need
+HMRC Rules Explained Clearly

 • Standard class tickets: The standard train tickets usually do not have VAT added to them.